dht/react-select-auto/README.md

-A simple select for react with i18n support, autocomplete and WAI-ARIA compliancy.
+A simple select for ReactJS with I18n support, autocomplete and WAI-ARIA compliancy.

 ## Demo